AlexandreLouisnard/android-call-filter/README.md

 # Android Call Filter by Contact Group

 **Author: Alexandre Louisnard alouisnard@gmail.com**
 **2018**

 ## DESCRIPTION
-Simple Android application that allows the user to filter incoming phone calls based on their Group appartenance in Contacts.
+Simple Android application that allows the user to filter incoming phone calls based on their group appartenance in Contacts.

 ## BACKLOG
 * Choose between reject call (goes to voicemail) and silence call (no ring tone).
-* Generate a notification when a call has been blocked, and maybe a log of blocked calls.
+* Keep a log of blocked calls.

 ## CHANGELOG
 **2018-01-18: v1.0.1**